 Prevent Frozen Shallow Water Mains

-Even a buried water main can be prone to freezing if it is not at least 3 1/2′ deep, or if it is close to a gas main.
-A water main, no matter what time of year it is installed, must be at least 3 1/2′ feet deep in NYC to be below the frost line and to meet code.
-Any main water line less than 3 1/2′ deep must be insulated with special hair felt insulation that will not compress, and then waterproofed.If the water service line is installed correctly, even a shallow NYC main line will not freeze in the coldest Winter.
+Even a buried water main can be prone to freezing if it is not at least 3 1/2′ deep.
+Water lines installed next to, or close to a gas main, are also prone to freeze.
+A water main, no matter what time of year it is installed, must be at least 3 1/2′ feet deep in NYC.
+The depth of 3 1/2′ or greater places it below the frost line and to meet NYC code.
+Any main water line less than 3 1/2′ deep must be insulated with special hair felt insulation that will not compress, and then waterproofed.[highlight]If the water service line is installed correctly, even a shallow NYC main line will not freeze in the coldest Winter. [/highlight]

 Inside Of A Curb Valve Box